jaisenbe58r/tacticianfootball-privacy-policy/readme.md

 - To provide customer support
 - To monitor the usage of our Service
 - To detect, prevent, and address technical issues
-- To improve your gaming experience by connecting with your contacts within the game
+- To improve your gaming experience by connecting you with your contacts within the game (only with your explicit consent)

 ## Disclosure of Data

 We will not share your Personal Information with third parties except as described in this Privacy Policy or unless required by law.
 Your data is kept strictly confidential and is used only to improve your experience with the Service.

+## Contacts Data

+If you choose to grant access to your contacts, we may upload this data to our server to enable connection with your friends who are also using the app.
+This information will be used solely for this purpose and will not be shared with any third parties, except as required by law.
+You may withdraw this permission at any time by adjusting the settings in the app, at which point we will stop collecting and using your contacts data.

 ## Links to Other Sites